A Step-By-Step Guide on How to Become a Budtender

 When preparing for an interview, be sure to study the dispensary’s products, if possible.
 You’ll also want to brush up on the company ethos.
 Their website will be a great source of information.

-Before the interview, you should be an expert on all their products.
-Show them you are the most qualified and knowledgeable dispensary agent the job.
+Before the interview at a marijuana dispensary, you should be an expert on all their products.
+Show them you are the most qualified and knowledgeable marijuana dispensary agent the job.